Sermon – Reverend Jack Arnold - Time and Action

 … we, who for our evil deeds do worthily deserve to be punished, by the comfort of thy grace may mercifully be relieved …

 In the Collect, as is often to the case we acknowledge to God we have fallen way short of our goals He set for us.
 We are also acknowledging we deserve to be punished for our failures; by His Grace we are relieved of that punishment.
-Jesus accomplished that relieving by laying down His Life that we might be free of eternal damnation.
+Jesus accomplished that relieving by laying down His Life so we might be free of eternal damnation.

 In order for us to enter heaven, we have to be accounted as perfect.
 Most of us know we are so far away from perfect, it would not seem to be possible.